 Heads up!
 We’re working hard to be accurate – but these are unusual times, so please always check before heading out.

-Say it's a beautiful day (or maybe even a miserable one), and you say to yourself, I want to go see some art.
-Maybe it’s a specific exhibition that everyone you know is raving about at one of your favorite museums, such as The Metropolitan Museum Of Art or MoMA or the Guggenheim.
-Or maybe you just want to stroll through their respective collections.
-It’s one of the benefits of living in or visiting New York City that these institutions (and many more) are at your beck-and-call.
-They are, after all, among the finest in the world.
-There’s just one hitch: They’re pricey to get into.
+One of the benefits of living in or visiting New York City is all the incredible cultural institutions and museums are at your beck-and-call like the The Metropolitan Museum Of Art, MoMA or the Guggenheim.
+They are among the finest in the world—there’s just one hitch: They’re often pricey to get into.
 Unlike cities such as London or Washington, D.C., New York isn’t big on publicly funded museums, which is too bad, especially if you actually live here and have to pay most of your wages on food and rent.
-Most NYC museums expect you to shell out $25 bucks or more to get in, and while that doesn’t seem like a lot compared to a ticket for a Broadway show, it adds up if you’re a regular museum goer.
-Granted, there are senior and student discounts, and memberships that let you get in gratis—if you’re willing to pop for the annual fee.
-But except for New York State residents headed for The Met, where a driver's license or other ID allows you pay whatever you wish, you pretty much have to pony up to get in there, or at The Modern, the Gugg and just about every other museum in town.
-There is one alternative though: Most museums offer free hours or days.
+Granted, there are senior and student discounts, and memberships that let you get in gratis if you’re willing to pay for the annual fee.
+There is one alternative, however: most museums offer free hours or days and pay-what-you-wish admission.
 You just have to know where and when they are.
-If you don’t, no worries!
-We’ve got the info you need in our guide to all the free museums days in NYC you should know about.
+We’ve got the info you need in our guide to all the free museum days and cheap admission in NYC you should know about.

 RECOMMENDED: Full guide to the best museums in NYC